-The launch of the greatly anticipated two-disc Digital Edition took place at the National Media Market in Charleston, SC,
+The two-disc Digital Edition was announced at the National Media Market in Charleston, SC, November 4-7, 2013.

 One of the greatest courtroom dramas in history, Nuremberg: Its Lesson For Today shows how the four allied prosecution teams — from the United States, Great Britain, France, and the Soviet Union — built their case against the top Nazi leaders.
 As documented in the film, the trial established the "Nuremberg principles," laying the groundwork for all subsequent prosecutions, anywhere in the world, for crimes against the peace, war crimes, crimes against humanity, and genocide.